 J-1 Short-Term Scholars - for temporary program of teaching / research ranging from 1 day to a non-extendable maximum of six months

-In certain cases, visiting students may be hosted as either J-1 Visiting Scholars or as J-1 Student Interns.
+In certain cases, visiting students may be hosted as either J-1 Scholars or as J-1 Student Interns.
+Student interns are typically students attending overseas institutions of higher education who are coming to fulfill internship requirements at a Tufts site or location.
 Contact the International Center for most information regarding the appropriate J-1 category.

 For questions about the J-1 scholar categories, contact your department's designated International Center J-1 Scholar advisor.